 The Allied successes in North Africa had persuaded Germany to land forces in Tunisia.
 In February, they were joined by Rommel and his troops, who had fled the British across Libya.
 Rommel quickly returned to the attack, smashing the inexperienced US II Corps at Kasserine Pass.
 Despite this setback, the Allies recovered and were soon advancing on Tunis.

-United States President Franklin D. Roosevelt, British Prime Minister Winston Churchill, and Free French Generals Charles de Gaulle, and High Commissioner of France in Africa Henri Giraud met at the Anfa Hotel in Casablanca, French Morocco.
-The conference discussed strategy for the next phase of World War II and produced the 'Casablanca Declaration', demanding the unconditional surrender of the Axis powers.
+United States President Franklin D. Roosevelt, British Prime Minister Winston Churchill, Free French leader General Charles de Gaulle, and High Commissioner of France in Africa Henri Giraud met at the Anfa Hotel in Casablanca, French Morocco.
+The conference discussed strategy for the next phase of World War II and produced the ‘Casablanca Declaration’, demanding the unconditional surrender of the Axis powers.

 22–23 Jan 1943 British capture of Tripoli▲

 19–25 Feb 1943 Battle of Kasserine Pass▲

 German and Italian forces under Generalfeldmarschall Erwin Rommel attacked American forces at Kasserine Pass, Tunisia.
 The inexperienced and poorly led American troops suffered heavy casualties and were pushed back 80km, but eventually rallied and fought back with the arrival of British reinforcements.